British Figure Skating Championships: History

 The championships were originally called the Swedish Challenge Cup and were inaugurated by the National Skating Association of Great Britain in 1903, but were not established as the British Championships until 1906.
 The Swedish Challenge Cup had been presented to Great Britain on behalf of the Stockholm General Skating Club (Stockholms Allmänna Skridskoklubb) by Viktor Balck, the then-president of the International Skating Union.

 In the beginning, the British Championships were explicitly for skating in the international style, versus the English style, which had once been the standard in Great Britain.
-The international style incorporated ballet and dance movements with skating and was championed by early British skaters like Edgar Syers and Henry Yglesias.
+The international style incorporated ballet and dance movements with ice skating and was championed by early British skaters like Edgar Syers and Henry Yglesias.
 The English style, on the other hand, was much more rigid and formal, and focussed on the tracing of elaborate special figures.
 The International Skating Union had adopted the international style as the standard for all international competitions in 1897.

 The inaugural competition in 1903 was won by Madge Syers.
 Pair skating was added to the championships in 1921.
-Although women competed in the competition, figure skating was dominated by men at the time, so a separate category for women was established in 1927.
-Kathleen Shaw, the winner of the inaugural women's event, stated: "It is much fairer now that there is a championship for women as well as for men...
+Although women had competed since the championships began, figure skating was dominated by men at the time, so a separate category for women was established in 1927.
+Kathleen Shaw, the winner of the inaugural women's event, stated: "It is much fairer now that there is a championship for women as well as for men ...
 It is possible that ice skating will become more popular now that women are allowed their own championship."
 Ice dance became a championship event in 1937, although the ice dance competitions were for many years held separately from the other events.
 From 1951 to 1987, the British Ice Dance Championships were held annually at the Nottingham Ice Stadium in Nottingham.

 The British Championships were open to skaters from members of the British Commonwealth; skaters from Australia, Canada, and South Africa occasionally competed.
 They have been interrupted three times since their inception: between 1915 and 1920 due to World War I, between 1940 and 1945 due to World War II, and in 2021 due to the COVID-19 pandemic.

-The 2026 British Championships are scheduled to be held from 25 to 30 November 2025 in Sheffield.